gabdube/gabdube.github.io/_posts/2019-04-06-shader-games.markdown

 ## Conclusion

 Because of the serious limitations: everything must fit in GPU memory, debugging is next to impossible, textures must use an atlas, etc. Game logic should be stay a CPU task.
 Nevertheless, this project was a lot of fun to code.
+10/10 would not program DOOM.